radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 a.
 In your source Identity Data Management environment, click on the Configuration Promotion icon in the left navigation bar.

 b.
-Open the Export Configurations tab and click on the Export Configurations button.
+Open the Export Configurations tab and click on the Stage Export button.
+The "Resources Staged for Export" tree displays all resources changed since the last successful export, organized by category.
+You can review the list and select which resources to promote by checking individual items or entire categories.
+Each resource shows its status (ADDED, UPDATED, or DELETED).

 ![](Media/export.png)

 c.
+Click the VALIDATE SELECTED RESOURCES button.

+> Note: If the resources you selected depend on other staged resources that you did not select, the Validate Resources for Export dialog opens and lists the missing dependencies along with the resources that require them.
+Exporting without including all changed dependencies risks breaking the target IDDM.
+Accept the suggested additions and continue.

+e.
+Click the EXPORT RESOURCES button to complete the export.
 Once the export is successful, a summary will appear, and you can also download the export report.

 ![](Media/exportreport.png)

 ### 2. Import configuration changes